In 2025 I used 6, 7, 8, 9, and 10.

 8. Reuven needed a silver tray for a pidyon haben.
 His friend, a Hatzala guy, dropped his off at Reuven’s house on his way back from a call.
 He lost the tray.
 Can Reuven weasel out of his obligation?

-9. If you have a choice whether to give Shalach Manos to your good friend, or to the guy who parks halfway in front of your driveway, who should you give it to?
+9. (Not really fair, to expect people to figure this one from "Sona'acha.)
+If you have a choice whether to give Shalach Manos to your good friend, or to the guy who parks halfway in front of your driveway, who should you give it to?

 10. Our Parsha says that in the seventh year you have to abandon your property.
 Is this counted on a national calendar, or does the count begin from when you acquire the property?